hilbix/tino/rants/gpg.md

 > You have been warned!
 >
 > Instead of offering just what you need for the most common case in a secure and easy to use and ultimately future proof way,
-> they leave you alown, offering you the bare minimum unusable thing and leave you alone in a few years from now,
+> they leave you alone in the dark, offering you the bare minimum unusable thing and leave you alone in a few years from now,
 > even if you did everyhting perfectly today
 > (which is less likely than winning a lottery by not participating in the lottery).
 >